ZelionGG/KeystonePercentageHelper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Keystone Percentage Helper is an addon designed to assist players in tracking enemy forces percentage during Mythic+ dungeon runs.
-Originally inspired by the WeakAura [WA RM+](https://wago.io/4pHPrk9NM), this WeakAura has been completely rewritten as a standalone addon to provide better performance and reliability.
+Originally inspired by the WeakAura [WA RM+](https://wago.io/4pHPrk9NM), this WeakAura has been rewritten as a standalone addon to provide better performance and reliability.

 The addon helps you optimize your routes by:
 - Displaying the current enemy forces percentage